 Practical example:

-A drywall builder receives an order for additional objects.
-He uses IDS Connect to access his supplier’s item data and imports it directly into his order.
-Changes or additions can be made in real time without having to overcome media disruptions between different systems.
+A drywall installer receives an order for additional projects.
+Using IDS Connect, he accesses his supplier’s product data and imports it directly into his order.
+Changes or additions can be made in real time without having to overcome media breaks between different systems.

 Advantages: